 Students in this class will learn and perform a variety of styles from the jazz and pop genres.
 Regular attendance and solid work ethics are crucial.
 This group performs at various events during the school day, evenings, and some weekends.
 Students in this group should be simultaneously enrolled in Treble Choir, Chamber Choir, Orchestra, or Band.
-Please Note: This group meets at 6:50 AM on Monday, Tuesday, Thursday, Friday, AND from 7:00-8:30 PM on Tuesday evening.
+Note: This group meets at 6:50 AM on Monday, Tuesday, Thursday, Friday, AND from 7:00-8:30 PM on Tuesday evening.
+Note: Meets CADR requirement for Washington Public Universities.
+See pg.
+14 for more information.